 Electronic cash ledgers will record data of tax, interest, penalty, fees paid and payment under CGST, SGST, and IGST.
 Details of the input tax credit available under all heads would be available in the Electronic Input Tax credit ledger.
 Tax liability ledger is to be also maintained electronically for any outstanding liability arising out of the regular return, notices, penalties.

-Credit available under the electronic input tax credit ledger can be utilized in the following ways-:
+Credit available under the electronic input tax credit ledger can be utilised in the following ways:

-- Fulfillment of liability arising due to a regular return under GST.
+- Fulfilment of liability arising due to a regular return under GST.

 - Credit reversed due to a mismatch in invoice or amount of credit.